-Not long ago, I was riding the escalator up to the local subway station when I took in a bizarre and amusing — but not very surprising — sight.
-I don’t know if it’s common outside of Korea, but around here, women who are wearing skirts — not even necessarily short ones — tend to hold their purse behind their legs, to hold the skirt down against their body.
-This is, presumably, to prevent people from (a) glimpsing up their skirts, or (b) shooting upskirt pictures with a camera of some type.
+Not long ago, I was riding the escalator up to the local subway station when I saw an ironic — but not very surprising — sight.
+I don’t know if it’s common outside of Korea, but around here, women who are wearing skirts — not even necessarily short ones — tend to hold their purse behind their legs, to hold the skirt down and, presumably, to fend off perverts trying to shoot upskirt images.
+(Yeah, it’s an issue here.)

-That’s interesting.
-I find it endlessly interesting how people are able to shoot themselves in the foot.
-On that subject, last summer I reread an interesting book by Barry Green and Tim Gallwey, titled The Inner Game of Music, which a fellow named Doug Gilmour — my saxophone instructor for the first two years of my undergrad studies in music — recommended to me many years ago.
+That’s fascinating.
+Or at least, I find it endlessly interesting how people are able to shoot themselves in the foot.
+On that subject, last summer I reread an interesting book by Barry Green and Tim Gallwey, titled The Inner Game of Music, which a musician named Doug Gilmour — my saxophone instructor for the first two years of my undergrad studies in music — recommended to me many years ago.
 I read it carefully then, but rereading it, I found just how applicable it was to some of the things I was teaching and will be teaching again this semester, like Public Speaking.

 The Inner Game series is a line of books that have been around since the 80s, and which focus on a simple idea: that when we learn things in the “normal” way, by being give guidelines and rules, we develop a split within ourselves: the part of us that is able to learn to do things naturally, organically, as an extension of things we already can do and know how to do and as a natural experience, versus the side of us that clings to the the rules and guidelines and injunctions.